hyperjiang/gin-skeleton/README.md

 Gin Skeleton is a simple boilerplate to kickstart a web server project based on Gin Framework.

-Require go version >= 1.11, if your go version is 1.10, please use branch `go1.10`.
+Require go version >= 1.14, if your go version is lower, please use legacy branches, there are quite a lot of incompatible changes between master and legacy branches.

 ```
 # start a web server listening on 0.0.0.0:8080